GenAI-Logic/genai-logic/README-TerraMaster.md

 ![install-setup](webgenai/images/terra-master-docker-manager.png)

-Open Docker Manager and switch to the Projects tab.
+You should have preinstalled the Docker Engine, and Docker Manager into your TNAS prior to installing API-in-a-Box™.
+Once complete, open Docker Manager and switch to the Projects tab.

 ![install-setup](webgenai/images/docker-manager-projects.png)